The Right Oven Temperature for Homemade Pizza

 No smoke alarms went off.
 The pizza didn’t burn to a crisp.
 In fact, the only scary moment was pulling out the pizza being baked on parchment and seeing that the parchment had completely blackened.
 It showered my kitchen floor with brittle black flakes as I transferred the pizza to a cooling rack.
 The Silpat emerged from the experience completely unscathed.

 I’m a convert, albeit still a slightly fearful one.
-I’m not as worried about fire or smoke (though I think I’ll stick to baking on Silpats when possible.
-Edited 12/14/11 to add – Silpats are oven-safe only to 480°, so it looks like parchment it is!).
+I’m not as worried about fire or smoke (though I think I’ll stick to baking on Silpats when possible).
 But I am concerned about the possibility of shorting out the oven, however remote that may be.

 Not concerned enough to go back to cooking at 450°F, however.
 Good homemade pizza is worth it.
 If you’ve been nervous about turning the heat all the way up, as I have been, give it a try once and see what you think.